-100 Years Of Women’s Suffrage In Germany Posted by Constanze on Jan 30, 2019 in Culture, Current Events, History, Language, People, Traditions
+100 Years Of Women’s Suffrage In Germany Posted by Constanze on Jan 30, 2019 in Culture, Language, Traditions

 Guten Tag!
 There has been uproar in German politics recently because a German mayor was not invited to a charity event – simply because she is a woman.
 This comes shortly after Germany celebrated 100 years of women having the vote.